ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.5 Working Agreements

-The Organization's Partners may make ***“Working Agreements”*** about how they will interact with each other or fulfill their general functions as Partners.
+The Organization's Team Members may make ***“Working Agreements”*** about how they will interact with each other or fulfill their general functions as Team Members.
 Working Agreements are for shaping Partner behaviors that underpin Role-based work, and may not define expectations only relevant when a Partner is already energizing a specific Role, nor expectations around how a Partner will prioritize across different Roles.
 Working Agreements may only specify concrete acts to do or behavioral constraints to honor, and may not include promises to achieve specific outcomes or embody abstract qualities.

 You may request a Working Agreement of any Partner, either in service of a Role you fill or more generally as a Partner.
 That Partner may choose to accept or reject the requested Working Agreement based on their personal preferences.
 If accepted, that Partner has a duty to align their behavior with the agreement.
 A Partner who has agreed to a Working Agreement may later terminate it at any time without the consent of any other party, unless otherwise agreed in a relevant Working Agreement.